Invaders from Mars (1953 film): British release

-British ending
+Home media

-The British ending removes the "dream-vs.-reality", "was-it-all-just-a-nightmare" story element: the Martian saucer exploding overhead is added shortly after David joins Kelston and Dr. Blake behind an Army tank.
-Dr. Blake assures him that his parents are safe now that the Martian saucer is destroyed.
-The scene dissolves to the MacLean house later that night, in David's bedroom, where he has been put to bed by Kelston and Dr. Blake.
-Standing at his door, they wish him a good night.
-This scene dissolves to the film's "The End" title card, as the film's ethereal music reaches its climax in coda with the final fade-out.
+The film was released on Blu-ray by Ignite Films with a 4k restoration retaining the original look after years of drearier DVD releases alongside two trailers, the two restored segments (the Alternate International ending and extended Planetarium scene), John Sayles's introduction of the film at the 2022 Turner Classic Movies Film Festival and a featurette, produced and directed by award-winning filmmaker Jeremy Alter, featuring John Landis and Joe Dante.

-Critical reception
+Reception

 Oscar Godbout of The New York Times reviewed the film strictly as entertainment for youngsters, calling it "a pictorial 'funnybook'" that would "probably frighten witless a lot of small children".
 A generally positive review in Variety wrote: "Imaginative yarn makes full use of astronomical and lab equipment as well as Government atomic research installations as backgrounds to heighten the realism.
 Highlight, however, is a Martian ray gun which can cause the earth to part into subterranean passages.
 All this has been effectively filmed by John Seitz in Cinecolor".
 Harrison's Reports declared it "A pretty good science-fiction melodrama, photographed in Cinecolor.
 The story, as in most pictures of this type, is highly imaginative, but it is packed with suspense from start to finish and should thrill the action fans, especially the youngsters".

 The Southern California Motion Picture Council cautioned "The tale is weird and terrifying, but well-done with ... exceptional color. ... the audience is almost frozen with fear until the finale is reached.
 This is entirely too terrifying and realistic a picture for children".